Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: Output amplitude

 \section{Output amplitude}

 Fig. \ref{output} shows the circuit schematic between the LJJ detector output and the room temperature electrical components.
 The LJJ detector output serves as the voltage source.
-A low-noise voltage preamplifier, with a gain of 2000 and an input impedance of 100~M$\Omega$, conditions the converter output.
-The dividing factor for the detector output $V_\text{source}$ compared to the preamplifier input $V_\text{input}$ is: $V_\text{input}$=$V_\text{source}\times\dfrac{141.99\Omega}{(141.99+8.55+2.73+R_\text{JJ})\Omega}=0.84V_\text{source}$. $R_\text{JJ}$ represents the internal impedance of the voltage source, which is equivalent to the impedance of the detector's output resistance, estimated to be approximately 16~$\Omega$. $V_\text{input}$ equals the measured amplified value divided by the gain.
-Using this, we extract the proper scaling factor between the oscilloscope's voltage and the detector's output voltage.
+A low-noise voltage preamplifier is set to a gain of 2000 and an input impedance of 100~M$\Omega$ is present.
+The detector output $V_\text{source}$ is divided down at the preamplifier input $V_\text{input}$ according to: $V_\text{input}$=$V_\text{source}\times\dfrac{141.99\Omega}{(141.99+8.55+2.73+R_\text{JJ})\Omega}=0.84V_\text{source}$. $R_\text{JJ}$ represents the internal impedance of the voltage source, which is equivalent to the impedance of the detector's output resistance, estimated to be approximately 16~$\Omega$. $V_\text{input}$ equals the measured amplified value divided by the gain.
+From this, we extract the proper scaling factor between the oscilloscope's voltage and the detector's output voltage.